Clark High School (Plano, Texas): History

 Clark High School is named in honor of Richard Calhoun Clark, a pioneer, and farmer who served in the Civil War under General R.W.
 Carpenter after the death of his father.

-Previous Feeder Schools
+Previous feeder schools

 Previously, only Carpenter and Hendrick Middle Schools fed into Clark High School and were zoned to Plano East Senior High until 2011-2012.
-In the 2011-2012 school year, Schimelpfenig students got to chose whether to go to Clark or Jasper High School.
+In the 2011-2012 school year, Schimelpfenig students got to choose whether to go to Clark or Jasper High School.
 In the 2012-2013 school year, after school population debate, Schimelpfenig was zoned only to Clark High School.

 Courses

 Clark High School currently offers 3 AP courses: AP Human Geography, AP World History, and AP European History.
 Additionally, starting in the 2017-2018 school year, Clark will also offer AP Fundamentals of Computer Science.
 Students may also take AP Statistics at Plano Senior High School if they have completed all prior math courses.
 If there are enough students registered for the course, Clark High School will offer AP Calculus AB or BC; otherwise, students may take the course at Plano Senior High School.
 Clark also offers a variety of honors, regulars, and extracurricular courses along with many sports.
 Student athletes may choose to play for the Plano Senior High School teams.